 How do I trace my Unit's history

 The next step is to approach your County Secretary - she will have access to the official records which your County holds on the unit.
 These will probably give the official registration date (and any gaps where the unit was closed and re-opened), and they may give the names of the former Leaders (in my area they usually have complete records of Leaders back to the 1960s but not necessarily earlier - but this may vary).
-If you can give the Secretary plenty of time to look up the records (she has to fit it in amongst all her other more pressing duties) then she will be able to give you all the information that she has.
+If you can give the Secretary plenty of time to look up the records (she has to fit it in amongst all her other more pressing duties) then she will be able to liaise with the archivist and give you all the information that she has.

 Once you have these bare bones, the search proper can really begin!
-If you've met at the same place for a while, might they have records of how long - perhaps the treasurer has an old accounts book with a list of rent payments which you could trace back, or the booking secretary has some old correspondence, or the owners might have a minute book where your hire request was discussed or noted, or your rent rise was minuted - these small details can all help to fill in where you met and when, and who the leader was at the time.
+If you've met at the same place for a while, might they have records of how long - perhaps the treasurer has an old accounts book with a list of rent payments which you could trace back, or the hall booking secretary has some old correspondence, or the owners might have a minute book where your hire request was discussed or noted, or your rent rise was minuted - these small details can all help to fill in where you met and when, and who the leader was at the time.
 Is there a local history club and do they have any information on Guiding in your area in the past?
-Do local newspapers have a searchable database, which would allow you to search for articles? ( Some national papers like The Times do too.)
+Do local newspapers have a searchable database, which would allow you to search for articles?
+(Some national papers like The Times do too.)
 Does your County publish an annual report, or regular newsletters, or did it used to - could you access the back copies to search for references to your unit?
 Remember that County boundaries may have changed over the years - did your unit used to fall under another District or County, and might they have any records of your unit from that time?
 Do you have contact details for any of the former Leaders (perhaps gleaned from the information the County Secretary had), and do they have recollections, photos, or even log books from the past?
 Does your County Archivist have any information - they might have old logbooks, reports, photos, records of County events, and other snippets of local District or County activities which your unit might have been part of.
 What about former Leaders of other units - if you know Flossie used to run the Wednesday Guides back in the 1950s, then she was likely to have known who was running the Monday Guides at that time, where they met, about some of the events both units were involved in . . .

 Don't forget to keep your net wide enough when searching - if there was a Divison or County unit event then your unit might well have participated, even if the information doesn't explicitly say so - so search for larger events like County Camps, Rainbow Riots, and Brownie Revels.
 With Senior Section units, be aware that if their history stretches back pre-1968, then they would probably have started as either Land Rangers, Sea Rangers or Air Rangers, or maybe even as Sea Guides or Senior Guides - can you find out which?

 Then there is the 'legwork searching' - searching through back copies of "The Scout", "Girl Guides Gazette", "The Guide", "The Guider", "Today's Guide", "Guiding", "The Brownie", "Senior Branch News" and "The Ranger", as appropriate, to see whether your unit is mentioned on the letters pages, or in the badge honours.
-I recently found an entry for one of my local units back in 1926 in "The Guide" - sadly it's an obituary for a Guide who had 'passed to higher service' as they termed it - but it gives me written confirmation that the unit was running at that date - and that they subscribed to the magazine and so might have submitted other items around that era too.
-I then also found a letter in a 1931 issue of "The Guider" from the Leader of that same unit, where she happens to mention that it has been running for 10 years - so I now have confirmation of who was the Leader in that era, and also of how early the unit existed - at least 1921!
+I recently found an entry for one of my local units back in 1926 in "The Guide" - sadly it's an obituary for a Guide who had 'passed to higher service' as they termed it - but it gives me written confirmation that the unit was running at that date - and that the Leaders subscribed to the magazine and so might have submitted other items around that era too.
+I then also found a letter in a 1931 issue of "The Guider" from the Leader of that same unit, where she happens to mention that it has been running for 10 years - so I now have confirmation of who was the Leader in that era, and also of how early the unit existed - at least back to 1921!
 Local newspaper archives will often have a library of back-copies, sometimes on microfiche or online, sometimes original copies, which you may be allowed to access.
-There is no guarantee of finding anything on the unit you want, but during your search you may find useful background, or information on other neighbouring units which you can share with them - and you might just get lucky . . . and some church magazines have been running a long time - wonder how good they are on keeping a library of back copies . . .
+There is no guarantee of finding anything on the unit you want, but during your search you may find useful background, or information on other neighbouring units which you can share with them - and you might just get lucky . . . and some church magazines have been running a long time - wonder how good they are on keeping a library of back copies . . . ?